ParsaAlizadeh/universal-parser-tool/README.md

 Make sure that python3 is installed on your system and it is on your PATH.

 This script need selenium to run.
 Below link has explained how to install selenium for python.
-Firefox is the default driver for this code, so install Firefox and it's driver in link below.
+Firefox is the default driver for this code, so install Firefox and it's driver as in link below.

 https://selenium-python.readthedocs.io/installation.html